 Cassius puffed his chest out.
 "Thanks, Julie," he said with an arrogant mew.

 But Cassius glared around at him for that comment.
-Out loud, he declared rather pompously, "Hard to believe that Daryl here is considered part of us when he is foolish.
-Felidae was a great and powerful being, while Daryl is nothing but an idiot.
+Out loud, he declared rather pompously, "Hard to believe that Rex here is considered part of us when he is foolish.
+Felidae was a great and powerful being, while Rex is nothing but an idiot.
 With an attitude like his, he would have got us caught by animal control.
-Daryl is a disgrace to all cats."
+Rex is nothing but a disgrace to all cats."

-Almost all of the cats started laughing, and though Daryl glared at them, he lowered his eyes and ears in shame.
-Even if Lupo felt that Daryl could have stayed quiet, this bullying was too much to bear.
+Almost all of the cats started laughing, and though Rex glared at them, he lowered his eyes and ears in shame.
+Even if Lupo felt that Rex could have stayed quiet, this bullying was too much to bear.
 Suddenly, unable to take it anymore, Lupo let out a loud bark, bringing all the laughter and purring to a startled halt.

 Nobody spoke, and even though Cassius looked defiant, he said nothing either.
 He did hear one cat mutter "Trust a wolf dog to stick up for that nutjob", but that cat was quieted by the calico molly telling the story.
 And for the rest of the nightly gathering, no one talked to either the orange tabby or the wolf-dog.

 Once the gathering was over, the cats started splitting up.
 Some went back to their owners' homes, while others returned to their alleys or the forest.
-Lupo waited sat by Daryl's side, keeping watch for any bullies who would go after his friend.
-The others soon were gone, and Lupo was about to leave with Daryl when the calico molly telling the stories approached him.
+Lupo waited sat by his best friend's side, keeping watch for any bullies who would go after his friend.
+The others soon were gone, and Lupo was about to leave with Rex when the calico molly telling the stories approached him.

 "Good job on calming the rest of these cats down," the calico molly told him.
 "Things would've gotten worse if you hadn't stepped in like you did.
 You really are one of us."

-"What about Daryl?"
+"What about Rex?"
 Lupo asked.
 "Isn't he one of you as well?"

 "You're his friend, right?" the calico cat replied.
 "Talk it out with him."